Model Global Data by Creating Data Stores

 To write the second element of

-element(s) to assign text box, edit the text to
+A2[5,1]element.
+In the Specify element(s) to assign text box, edit the text to say

 For more examples, see Specifying Elements to Assign or Select.

 (Optional) Reorder the assigned elements, which changes the order of the ports of the Data Store Write block.

 To reorder an assigned element, in the Assigned element(s) list, select the element that you want to move, and click Up or Down.